 David C. Donald is a Professor in the Law Faculty of The Chinese University of Hong Kong.
 David previously taught at the Institute for Law and Finance of the University of Frankfurt, Germany and before that worked for a decade as a corporate and financial lawyer in the US and Europe.
 David holds PhDs in both Law and Comparative Literature, and conducts research in corporate law, financial infrastructure, comparative law, and the juncture between law and technology.
 David founded the Law Faculty's Centre for Financial Regulation and Economic Development, and serves currently as its executive director.

-Professor Murat Es is an Assistant Professor in the Department of Geography and Resource Management.
+Professor Murat Es is a Lecturer in the Department of Geography and Resource Management.
 He studied History (BA) and Sociology (MA) at Bosphorus University in his native Turkey, before pursuing doctoral studies in the Department of Geography at the University of North Carolina at Chapel Hill.
 Professor Es has taught at several universities in Hong Kong before joining CUHK.
 Trained as a cultural geographer, Es' work highlights the co-construction of urban spaces and identities through cross-cultural encounters forged by national and transnational mobilities.
 His current research explores practices of citizenship, belonging, and urban development in Turkey, the Netherlands and Hong Kong.